-- A. A service station shall be limited to a maximum of three repair or service stalls. - B. In the B-3, C-1 and C-2 districts, all repair and service work shall be conducted within an enclosed building.
+- Α. A service station shall be limited to a maximum of three repair or service stalls. - Β. In the B-3, C-1 and C-2 districts, all repair and service work shall be conducted within an enclosed building. - С. In all districts where a service station is permitted, pump islands shall be located at least 15 feet from the property line; if canopies are provided, they shall be anchored or supported in pump island and may be extended to within five feet of the property line; canopies shall have a minimum height of 10 feet above driveway.